hasan4505/nanoMart-client/README.md

 This Project firebase link: [nanoMart Co.
 Ltd.](https://elegant-malasada-1d1e18.netlify.app/).

 ## This site is about a manufacturer company.
-Where an user or admin who are logged in, can easily updated or deleted the current stock of items.
+Where an user can easily purchased an items,and an admin who are logged in, can updated the current stock of items.

 # Given a different project name.